 How to Reset Any Linksys Router: A Comprehensive Step-by-Step Guide

 Resetting your Linksys router means wiping all your customized settings and returning the device to its factory default state.
-I would rather suggest starting with a simple reboot or soft reset first and if things didn’t work out then go for factory reset.
+I would rather suggest starting with a simple reboot or soft reset first, and if that doesn’t fix the issue, then proceed with a factory reset.

 You might need to reset your Linksys router for a few reasons: